brianhigh/lp2da/getting_started.md

 # Getting started

-Learning Python for Data Analysis (lp4da) is a course useful for self-guided study, study groups, private tutoring.
+Learning Python for Data Analysis (lp4da) is a course useful for self-guided study, study groups, and private tutoring.
 It can also provide a structure for traditional classroom instruction.

 This course will use materials from online courses, websites, software, and books.